SwayamK-3/Aws-project-3tier/README.md

 Highly scalable, durable, and low-latency storage
 -------------------------------------------------------------------------------
-Detailed Workflow
+Detailed Workflow :--

-1. User opens the web application hosted on Amazon S3
+1. User opens the web application hosted on Amazon S3 and distributed globally using CloudFront CDN

 2. User fills out the feedback form and clicks Submit